-For 2022, minimum steps to understand and mitigate those risks are considered to be the following.
-Both minimum criteria will be required to be in compliance:
+Minimum steps to understand and mitigate those risks are considered to be the following.
+Both minimum criteria will be required to be in in alignment with the policy:

 - Detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD), including:

 - Board governance measures;

 - Corporate strategy;

 - Risk management analyses; and

 - Metrics and targets.

 - Appropriate GHG emissions reduction targets.